NFPA-99 Practice Exam 2025 – The All-in-One Guide to Exam Success!

 Question: 1 / 400

-They must be installed to minimize the risk of fire and ensure patient safety
+Standards must be followed to prevent hazards and ensure safety

 Get further explanation with Examzify DeepDiveBeta